Jessie Buckley: 2020–present: Rise to prominence

-In 2019, Buckley appeared as Lyudmilla Ignatenko in the HBO and Sky UK historical drama mini-series Chernobyl, which revolved around the Chernobyl disaster of 1986 and the clean-up efforts that followed.
-The five-part series was critically acclaimed, receiving 19 nominations at the 71st Primetime Emmy Awards.
-Buckley then appeared in the biographical drama Judy, based on the life of American actress Judy Garland.
 In 2020, she had four releases: Dolittle, directed by Stephen Gaghan, The Courier, directed by Dominic Cooke, Misbehaviour, directed by Philippa Lowthorpe, and the surrealist psychological thriller I'm Thinking of Ending Things, directed by Charlie Kaufman for Netflix.
 Her performance in the latter was lauded by critics and earned her a nomination for Best Actress at the 30th Annual Gotham Independent Film Awards.
 The same year, Buckley had a lead role in the fourth season of the FX black comedy crime drama Fargo, where she played nurse Oraetta Mayflower.

 In 2021, Buckley starred as the younger version of Leda Caruso in Maggie Gyllenhaal's feature directorial debut The Lost Daughter, with Olivia Colman portraying the character's older counterpart.
 The film began a theatrical limited release in the United States on 17 December 2021, prior to streaming on Netflix at the end of the month.
 It received acclaim from critics.
 Critic Ty Burr believed that Buckley was a "revelation" in the film.
 For her performance, Buckley won a Gotham Independent Film Award for Outstanding Supporting Performance, and was nominated for a BAFTA Award for Best Actress in a Supporting Role.
 She also received her first Academy Award nomination for Best Supporting Actress at the 94th Academy Awards.